 Two of the most popular types of artist markers are pens that are alcohol-based or water-based.
 Each type has its own characteristics that are essentially the opposite of one another.

 Alcohol-based art makers comprise a combination of pigment and alcohol.
 They are known to dry quickly and are permanent—meaning that if you apply water to them, they won’t smudge.
-There is a downside to alcohol-based markers, however; they sometimes have an odor.
+Using alcohol markers gives you the ability to layer color and even create cool ombre effects.
+There is a downside to alcohol-based markers; however, they sometimes have an odor.
 If they have a strong smell, it’s best to use them in a well-ventilated area.
+They also tend to bleed through paper, making them not the best choice for coloring books.

-Water-based markers contain, as their name suggests, water (or a combination of water and glycerin).
+Water-based markers contain water (or a combination of water and glycerin), as their name suggests.
 They are often not permanent and will bleed if water touches them.
-But, they are odorless which makes them great for kids—just make sure you let them fully dry.
+However, they are odorless, which makes them great for kids—just make sure you let them dry fully.

 Best Art Markers